 Jaw cyst removal recovery time is fairly short.
 For the first few days the jaw/gum may be sore and it is best to eat soft food, after this the patient can return to a normal diet when they feel ready but should take care when brushing near the wound.
 The hole in the jaw bone will take approximately six weeks to heal and close up.
 Full or almost full bone regeneration takes up to two years.

-Jaw surgery recovery time depends on the type of the operation, but it usually takes from about 6 to 12 weeks.
-The lower or upper jaw surgery recovery time is very similar but if both were treated at the same time it may take a little longer
+Jaw surgery recovery time depends on the type of operation, but it usually takes about 6 to 12 weeks.
+If both jaws are treated at the same time it may take a little longer

 Initial healing after jaw surgery takes about six weeks, but complete healing is about 12 weeks.
 Obviously jaw surgery recovery time will depend on the severity of the operation e.g. both jaws or just one jaw and also on actions of the patient.
 Clearly, jaw surgery will affect eating and drinking as well as speech.
 Below is a jaw surgery recovery timeline, to illustrate the sort of things a patient may expect, however, be guided by your surgeon – any type of maxillofacial surgery recovery is very individual.